Security Shift: From Cyber Threat Intelligence to Cyber Risk Intelligence

 Thankfully, it's not all bad news.

 By shifting policies and processes to integrate both cyber threat intelligence and cyber risk intelligence, businesses are better equipped to take action when attacks occur.
-In this article, we'll break down the difference between threat and risk intelligence, explore some common challenges in third-party cyber risk management (TPCRM), dive into current examples of cyber risk approaches, and take a look at what's on the horizon for this security shift.
+In this article, we'll break down the difference between threat and risk intelligence, explore some common challenges in third-party risk management (TPRM), dive into current examples of cyber risk approaches, and take a look at what's on the horizon for this security shift.

 Cyber Threat vs. Cyber Risk Intelligence: What's the Difference?